 Four years ago, retired University of Maine at Presque Isle professor Anderson Giles made the discovery of a lifetime—a gold tooth that may have belonged to famous Japanese admiral Isoroku Yamamoto—during one of his many trips to the Pacific to preserve the history of World War II.
 That discovery and its international historical significance have been spotlighted in a new feature-length documentary produced by filmmaker Tim Gray of The World War II Foundation and narrated by actor Gary Sinise.
 The Portillo Expedition: Mystery on Bougainville Island will premiere on more than 100 public television stations across the country this November.

 The University of Maine at Presque Isle will host Dr. Elise Perrault, Associate Professor of Management at the College of Charleston and Director of the Think Differently Forum, as the next speaker in its 2019-2020 Libra Distinguished Lecture Series on Wednesday, Nov.
 20, at 7 p.m. in the Campus Center.

-The University of Maine at Presque Isle’s Reed Art Gallery will present Thérèse L. Provenzano’s artwork The Lay of the Land Reconsidered, showing paintings of Maine farmlands and agriculture, from Nov.
-3 through Dec.
-15, 2017.
+The University of Maine at Presque Isle’s Reed Art Gallery presents People of the Dawn: A Celebration of Mi’kmaq Art between Nov.
+1 and Dec.
+20, 2019.
 The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, Nov.
-3, from 5-7 p.m. with an artist’s talk at 5:30 p.m.; light refreshments will be served.
-This reception is being held in conjunction with the First Friday Art Walk.
-The Reed Gallery is located on the second floor of the University’s Center for Innovative Learning.
+1, from 5-7 p.m., which includes a gallery talk at 5:30 p.m.; light refreshments will be served.
+This reception is being held in conjunction with the First Friday Art Walk and the citywide Native American Heritage Celebration.